 |Public Relations||Event marketing||Social Media||Pricing Strategies|

 To find the most appropriate keywords, review the following:

-- Job Descriptions: First, to know the type of position you are applying for, scrutinize the job description and copy the job title.
+- Job Descriptions: First, see the type of position written in the job description, then scrutinize the job description and copy the job title.

-- Networking Websites: Visit online networking sites, such as LinkedIn, or online sites of your target profile to review similar keyword that reflect your profile and personality.
+- Social Media Websites: Search social media sites, such as LinkedIn, or online sites of your target profile to review similar keyword that reflect your profile and personality.

-- Industry Magazines and Websites: Read magazines and popular websites in your industry to gather the buzzwords.
+- Industry Magazines and Websites: Read magazines and popular websites of your target industry to gather the buzzwords.

 Additional tips for using resume keywords.

-- Include resume keywords from your current and past jobs.
+- Write all the keywords related to your current and past job profiles.

-- Don't get carried away.
+- Do not over write the keywords.
 Limit your resume keywords to most significant resume keywords in the most significant places.